petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-duration.md

 + Timely Charging:

     When the device's battery level is low, charge it promptly to prevent using it with a critically low battery.

-+ Disable Unnecessary Features:

-    Turn off features on the device when not needed, such as heart rate monitoring, to reduce energy consumption.

 Please note that battery life is a relative concept, and different user behaviors and habits can lead to variations in battery life.
 Through responsible usage and maintenance, you can maximize the battery life of Petority devices, providing better care and protection for your pets.